fbpx

 Rising Property Values and Increased Repair Costs

 The surge in property values has doubled repair costs and settlement values for defect claims.
-Prominent law firms are now more selective, focusing on high-value cases.
+Law firms are now more selective, focusing on high-value cases where the payout potential is greatest.

 Carrier Market Responses